MrPicklePinosaur/trainos/docs/K2.typ

 [RPS PLAYER 6] Playing move SCISSORS
 ```

-Note that all lines starting with `[RPS PLAYER X]` are done by player X's task, and all prints starting with `[RPS SERVER]` are done by the RPS server task.
+Note that all prints starting with `[RPS PLAYER X]` are done by player X's task, and all prints starting with `[RPS SERVER]` are done by the RPS server task.

 == Test 2

-Test 2 showcases multiple RPS games at the same time.
+Test 2 showcases the playing of multiple RPS games at the same time.
-These tests use the same series of moves as the players above, though in three different configurations.
+These tests use Player A and Player B from the test 1, though they are paired up in different ways.

 One game should be a Player A vs Player B game.
 It should have the same results as Test 1.